Introduction to Hindu Succession Act, 1956

 Succession rights of Daughter before 2005

-Succession rights of a daughter were mainly governed by the customary laws which varied from region to region before the enactment of Hindu Succession Act.
+Succession rights of a daughter were mainly governed by the customary laws which varied from region to region before the enactment of the Hindu Succession Act.
 Before the 2005 amendment, the law considered a daughter only as a member of the Hindu Undivided Family, not a coparcener.
 However, that also ended once she got married.
-Daughters had the right of maintenance from HUF property and also the right to get a share in the property as and when partition took place.
+Daughters had the right to maintenance from HUF property and also the right to get a share in the property as and when partition took place.
 Upon marriage, she ceased to be a member of the HUF of the father and was thus, no longer entitled to the right of maintenance or to get a share in the HUF property, if it partitioned after her marriage.

 Succession rights of Daughter after 2005